kubernetes-sigs/scheduler-plugins/kep/tbd-peaks-power-aware-scheduling/README.md

 ### PEAKS workflow
 ![PEAKS workflow](./PEAKS_workflow.png)

-Here is a brief discription of some of the steps above:
+Here is a brief discription of some of the steps in the above workflow:
 - Create a power model for each cluster node: If a power model suitable for the workload to be scheduled already exists, then the same can be used to avoid creating a new power model.
 Thus it is an option step.
 - Get the resource need for a pod to be scheduled: This step requires estimating the pod resource needs.
   - Consider pod resource requirements (requests/limits) from its specification as an alternative.